This Friday marks the opening for the 'CHEW on This' SA Dog Rescue, Charity Exhibition!

 Exhibitions, General News

-Tags: Cold Krush, Adelaide, Unley, Mural, Tayla Carlaw, Abstract, SA, SA Dog Rescue, Erlos, Dogs, Expressive, Impressionistic, Sair Bean, Charity Exhibition, Adl, CHEW on This, Surreal, Richard Lavender, Kerryn Hocking, Dan Tomkins, Realism, Contemporary
+Tags: Cold Krush, Adelaide, Unley, Mural, Tayla Carlaw, Abstract, SA, SA Dog Rescue, Erlos, Dogs, Expressive, Richard Lavender, Impressionistic, CHEW on This, Sair Bean, Charity Exhibition, Adl, Surreal, Kerryn Hocking, Dan Tomkins, Realism, Contemporary

 WORKSHOP VOUCHER AVAILABLE HERE!
 (FREE POSTAGE)!!